taha-ouroui/Social-Media-Python/README.md

 It's a little rough on the edges, but I still consider it a bit of solid work that I'm proud of.

 ***Features:***
-User Registration: Users can create an account with a username and password.
+- User Registration: Users can create an account with a username, email and password.
+- Login & Authentication: login system to access your account.
 - Post Messages: Users can write and post text/image messages.
-- Login & Authentication: login system to access your account or create a new one.
+- Friending.
+- Seeing your feed.
-- Friending system
+- etc???